srihari-sridharan-tw/mcp-gemini-search/README.md

 The script will:
 1. Start the MCP flight search server process
-2. Send your flight search query to Gemini
+2. Send your flight search query to 2.5 Pro
 3. Use Gemini's function calling to extract search parameters
 4. Execute the search via the MCP tool
 5. Display the formatted results